Terms and Conditions

 - We use third party solutions for some of our processes:

-Your payment will be processed though a third party payment gateway.
+Your payment will be processed through a third-party payment gateway.

-- You may be enrolled onto our Online Assessment Portal, so that we can provide you with an online assessment, which is hosted by Questionmark.
-You can find out more their data privacy at https://www.questionmark.com/en-gb/privacy
+- You will be enrolled onto our Online Assessment Portal, so that we can provide you with an online assessment, which is hosted by TestReach.
+Your assessment will also be marked in the TestReach online platform by the IBD Board of Examiners.
+You can find out more their data privacy at https://www.testreach.com/testreach-privacy

-- Some of your data may also be shared with the following third parties, depending on the revision course /examination you have signed up to:
+- Some of your data may also be shared with the following third parties, depending on the tutorial, course or examination you have signed up to:

 IBD Accredited Tutor;